Tree Preservation Orders

 If you believe the tree presents an immediate risk of serious harm please refer to our page on trees believed to be dangerous.

-What can Stafford Borough Council do if damage is caused to a protected tree, or works are carried out without permission?
+What we can do if damage is caused to a protected tree, or works are carried out without permission

 It is a criminal offence to damage, or carry out unauthorised works to, a tree covered by a Tree Preservation Order.